Hard vs. Soft Credit Inquiries: How They Affect You and Your Applicants

 How do hard inquiries affect applicants?

 Hard inquiries have a direct, negative impact on an applicant’s credit score.
-While the severity of the effect is variable based on a number of factors, scores tend to drop a few points for each inquiry (typically no more than 5).
+While the severity of the effect is variable based on several factors, scores tend to drop a few points for each inquiry (typically no more than 5).
 This may not seem significant on its own, but if an applicant is applying for multiple items in a short time (other credit cards, loans, properties, etc.), these inquiries can add up.
 Hard pulls stay on a credit report for two years but typically only impact the score for about a year.

 How do hard inquiries affect landlords?